Measurement of the Lund plane for light- and beauty-quark jets: Systematic uncertainties

 Differences between data and simulation in the efficiency of reconstructing a jet constituent contribute a systematic uncertainty on the LJP.
 This systematic uncertainty is propagated to the LJP by removing jet constituents in simulation with a probability given by the value of this systematic uncertainty (in \%) depending on the charge of the constituent.
 The uncertainty on the track-reconstruction efficiency including hadronic interactions is about 1.5\%~\cite{LHCb-DP-2013-002} assuming that most tracks are charged pions.
 The systematic uncertainty on the ECAL reconstruction efficiency of photons and $\pi^0$ mesons has been studied in \Bpm-meson decays\cite{Govorkova:2015vqa} and is found to be around 4\%.
+There is no similar study available for the HCAL reconstruction efficiency, so as a first approximation, particles reconstructed in the HCAL are also dropped with a 4\% probability.
+The uncertainty on the final-state particle reconstruction efficiency is found to grow from $<1\%$ in the bulk to about 14\% in the edges of the LJP.

-The uncertainty on the HCAL reconstruction efficiency has not been determined in the same fashion as the ECAL, so an upper bound on the systematic uncertainty due to the uncertainty in the HCAL reconstruction efficiency is found by looking at the ratio in simulation of the particle-level LJP without neutrons and \KL mesons clustered in jets to the distribution with these particles included.
+An upper bound on the systematic uncertainty due to the uncertainty in the HCAL reconstruction efficiency is found by looking at the ratio in simulation of the particle-level LJP without neutrons and \KL mesons clustered in jets to the distribution with these particles included.
 This is equivalent to removing the HCAL at detector level.
 It is found that even after removing these particles entirely, the uncertainties are contained between 0 and 10\% in the bulk of the LJP, increasing to 40\% at the edges.
 This shows that the true uncertainty will be much lower than the dominant unfolding systematic uncertainty.
-The same 4\% uncertainty on the reconstruction efficiency of the ECAL is applied to the HCAL.
-The uncertainty on the final-state particle reconstruction efficiency is found to grow from $<1\%$ in the bulk to about 14\% in the edges of the LJP.

 The matching procedure outlined in Sec.~\ref{subsec:emissionreco} can be performed by reversing the baseline ordering and iterating from narrowest to widest splittings.
 Following this reverse ordering, the response matrices, emission reconstruction efficiencies, and purities are recalculated and applied to the data.
 The resulting systematic uncertainty is negligible.